sarahkern23-code/Parklets-Vienna/README.md

 The dataset was created by merging multiple sources using QGIS.
 Data cleaning and attribute standardization were performed to ensure consistency across the entries.

 ## License
-This work is licensed under the CC BY 4.0.
+This work is licensed under the CC0-1.0.

 ## Dataset
 The images for this project can be downloaded here: